Thailand Property Tax and Fees

 - The business tax consists out of 3% business tax + a municipal tax of 10% assessed on the amount of the specific business tax (total tax 3.3%).

-- If the seller is an individual (not a company) Specific Business Tax does not have to be paid if:
+- If the seller is an individual (not a company) Specific Business Tax does not have to be paid on Thailand property if:

 - The seller has possessed the property more than five years before the transfer (the transferred real property has been used as the principal place of residence, and the seller’s name appeared in the housing register for not less than one year from the date of acquiring such property).